-Valve springs are among the most highly stressed components inside any high-winding racing engine.
+Valve springs are among the most highly stressed components inside any high-revving race engine.
 So critical are they to the success of any race engine program that many professional racers change valve springs after each race.
-Although proper spring selection, installation and periodical inspection are very important to the professional racer, they should not be overlooked by the sportsman racer either.
+Although proper spring selection, installation, and periodical inspection are very important to the professional racer, they should not be overlooked by the sportsman racer either.
 Understanding what the valve spring is exposed to during normal engine operation is the first step in choosing the correct spring for a given application.

 Racers who run stiff springs and repeatedly twist their engines to excessively high RPM have experienced valve spring surge, the vibration caused by the natural frequency of the spring as it is cycled.
 Surge can also result in valve float, and can be avoided by using an opposing spring load or damper.
 Opposing type inner springs are wound in the opposite direction of the outer spring and create a dampening effect.
 Spring dampers of flat coiled steel may also be inserted between the outer and inner springs to prevent spring surge.